nicktarallo/DiffTransformer/Classification/README.md

 * __--get_attention_maps__ (default is False)
   * Use this flag with no arguments when you want to save example attention maps to the /maps folder

-### Recommended commands to run for classification to fully train (Remember to enter /Classification directory first):
+### Recommended commands to run for classification for testing (Remember to enter /Classification directory first):
 * Differential/Binary:
   * `python classification.py --model DIFFERENTIAL --task BINARY --run_on_test`
 * Differential/Multi-class: